-- Bake for about 40 -45 minutes or until a toothpick stuck into the center of get cake comes out clean.
+- Bake for about 40 -45 minutes or until a toothpick stuck into the center of the cake comes out clean.

 - Serve with a side of ice cream, whipped cream, or both.

-The reason for baking it upside down is so that the fruit at the bottom cooks evenly and caramelized.
+It is called an upside down cake because it’s baked upside down.
+The reason for baking it upside down is so that the fruit at the bottom cooks evenly and is caramelized.
 It also helps lock the moisture in.

-No, there is no need to grease it.
+Your upside down cake will not stick to the pan.
 The buttery caramel ensures that once flipped the whole cake comes out easily.
 It has enough grease in it from the butter.